Illume (9–11): Creation of the song

 Following the conclusion of her tour promoting the Trouble in Shangri-La album, Nicks requested one month in the beginning of 2002 to write additional songs for Say You Will, which the remaining members of Fleetwood Mac were recording in Bel Air while Nicks was touring.
 She revisited her "Illume (9–11)" poem and decided to accompany the words with music.
 By the end of January 2002, Nicks had completed four songs, which she had demoed on a cassette at her home in Phoenix.
 Of the four songs that Nicks crafted in Phoenix, "Illume (9–11)" was the third song that she completed.

 Mick Fleetwood said that he read the poem for "Illume (9–11)" before it was straddled with musical accompaniment.
 Nicks later asked Fleetwood for feedback, who told her that it was a "modern-day 'Gold Dust Woman'" that had an "Edith Piaf element coming through".
 When asked to select his favorite songs from Say You Will, "Illume (9–11)" was one of the songs that Fleetwood identified.
 Nicks told Launch Online her intentions for writing "Illume (9–11)" in a 2003 interview.

 I never expected it to be a song that would be anything more than for the people that were in New York City that day.
 Because I can't write about how everybody else felt--I can only write about how I felt and how I feel New Yorkers felt that day, that morning.
 So I'm very, very proud of that song.
 I wanted to say something for those people.
 That would be forever.

 Nicks told Bill DeMain in a 2003 interview that her song "Edge of Seventeen" was the only song in her discography that was analogous to "Illume (9–11)" due to the "seriousness of what [they were] written about."
 She also labeled it as one of her only songs with political lyrics along with "Desert Angel" and "Show Them The Way".
 Nicks explained in a 2020 interview that she never performed "Illume (9–11)" live "because it's too close.
 I don’t know if I could do it."

 Critical reception

 Tom Moon of The Philadelphia Inquirer called "Illume (9–11)" a "haunting sound painting" and felt that it was one of the songs on Say You Will that "works [its] magic more subversively, over time."
 In their review of Say You Will, Julian Cole wrote for The Yorkshire Evening Press that "Illume (9–11)" had "subtle power" and "a few naff lyrics".
 Barney Hoskyns of Uncut characterised the song as a "bongo-driven meditation on life-post-9/11."
-Writing for Entertainment Weekly, Alan Light felt that it was "hard to decipher exactly what 'Illume (9-11)' has to do with the World Trade Center attacks, but the feeling of loss and drift is undeniable."